NorskRegnesentral/shapr/README.md

 # Prepare the data for explanation
 explainer <- shapr(x_train, model)
+#> The specified model provides feature classes that are NA.
+The classes of data are taken as the truth.

 # Specifying the phi_0, i.e. the expected prediction without any features
 p <- mean(y_train)